 Unable to download YouTube app on iOS 7.1.2

 If you're using an iPhone 4 and iOS version 7.1.2, you may not be able to download the YouTube app from the App Store.
 If you deleted the YouTube app from your phone or have never installed it on that device before, you may not be able to install it now.

 We're aware of the issue and are working to fix it with Apple.
 In the meantime, you can use the YouTube mobile site at m.youtube.com

 Home screen widget unavailable on Android

 You may have noticed that the Home screen widget is no longer supported after updating to the latest version of the Android app.
-With less than half a percent of views coming through the widget, we're instead focusing on making the What to Watch experience even more useful for finding great new videos to watch.
+With less than half a percent of views coming through the widget, we're instead focusing on making the Home page experience even more useful for finding great new videos to watch.

-- Remove the widget: Touch and hold, then drag up to remove.
+- Remove the widget: Tap and hold, then drag up to remove.

 - Feedback: If you'd like to provide feedback to the team about this change, go to Menu > Send Feedback in the app.

 You may receive an error message when attempting to watch movies and TV shows on some smart TVs: